World’s Best Thanksgiving Stuffing

 - Season the sausage and veggies with salt, pepper, garlic powder and poultry seasoning.
 You should season this to your preference.
 We use about 2 T of poultry seasoning, 1 T of garlic powder and a couple of teaspoons of salt and pepper.

 Add your cubed bread dumplings to a casserole dish, there is no need to dry out or toast the dumplings, they are perfect just thawed and cubed.

 - Add the meat and veggie mixture to the cubed dumplings and toss to combine well.

 - Pour the chicken broth over the mixture, it will look quite soggy.
 Stir to combine well.

 - Whisk your eggs with the milk and add that to the mixture as well.
 This will all look very soggy, no cause for concern.
 We add a sprinkle of poultry seasoning, garlic powder and salt and pepper to the top before baking.
-Melt the second stick of butter and pour over the top of the stuffing.

-- Bake in a 375 degree oven for about 45 minutes.
-You will know when its done when the center is firm and the top is browned.
+- Bake in a 375-degree oven for about 45 minutes.
+You will know when it’s done when the center is firm, and the top is browned.
 If the top is getting too brown and the center isn’t set yet, you can loosely cover with foil.

 I also sometimes add melted butter to the top before baking to make it extra crispy.

 Thank you to our former recipe blogger – The Tipsy Housewife for a great side dish.